JCGonzaga01/simple-article-review/README.md

-Project repository for the coding test of FlexisourceIT
+Project repository for Simple Article Review

 Below are the scripts available to run and test the project